What is Carbo Loading? — The science and recommendations

 - Endurance swimming

-What about if your event lasts less than 90 minutes?
+What about events lasting less than 90 minutes?

-Generally, if your event lasts less than 90minutes, then there’s really not a need to follow a specific carbo-loading strategy.
+If your event lasts less than 90minutes, there’s really not a need to follow a specific carbo-loading strategy.

-Instead, focus on reducing training volume (by 25-50%) over the final week before competition.
-If you do this whilst maintaining your normal intake of carbs this will naturally lead to increased muscle and live glycogen storage.
+Instead, focus on reducing training volume (by 25-50%) over the last week before competition.
+If you do this whilst maintaining your normal intake of carbs, this will naturally lead to increased muscle and live glycogen storage.

 Below are some recommendations for events lasting longer than 90minutes.